artem-shorokhov/casa/README.md

 ### Gym

+- It may be moved to the 2nd floor.

 ### Guest Bedroom

 - Around 15 sqm.
 Should fit double bed, wardrobe, working area (table, chair), like a hotel room.